bryandaniel1/operation-monitor/readme.md

 ### Section E - deploy application

-**a)** These applications can be run on the GlassFish Server from within the NetBeans IDE by  right-clicking the EAR project node and selecting "Run".
+**a)** Once created in the target directory, the EAR file can be deployed to the Payara server on the "Applications" page of the admin console.

 **b)** View the Operation Monitor application by pointing the web browser to https://localhost:8181/OperationMonitor-web for a connection with SSL/TLS implemented.
 Otherwise, comment out the web module security constraint in /WEB-INF/web.xml and point the browser to http://localhost:8080/OperationMonitor-web.
-The applications, GeoLocator and GeoTracer, do not have this security constraint.
+The application, StocksClient, does not have this security constraint.

 ### Section F - notes